Fred Hess (politician)

 Born in the town of Winchester, Winnebago County, Wisconsin, Hess moved to a farm in the town of Dale, Outagamie County, Wisconsin.
-In 1888, Hess and his wife to Clintonville, Wisconsin where he became chief of police.
-In 1900, Hess was elected sheriff of Waupaca County and was a Republican.
+In 1888, Hess and his wife moved to Clintonville, Wisconsin where he became the chief of police.
+In 1900, Hess was elected as the sheriff of Waupaca County and was a Republican.
 He was on the board of trustees for the Waupaca County Asylum.
-In 1915, 1917, and 1921, Hess served in the Wisconsin State Assembly.
-Hess died in a hospital in Oshkosh, Wisconsin.
+In 1915, 1917 and 1921, Hess served in the Wisconsin State Assembly.
+He died in a hospital in Oshkosh, Wisconsin.